-In compliance with the University Solicitation Policy, the University prohibits solicitation, sales, or door-to-door canvassing by students or non-students on University property except with permission of the Director of Student Activities or designee via the approval of a completed University Solicitation Form.
+In compliance with the University Solicitation Policy, the University prohibits solicitation, sales, or door-to-door canvassing by students or non-students on University property except with permission of the Director of Student & Family Engagement or designee via the approval of a completed University Solicitation Form.
 No concession for profit or other commercial business will be operated on University property without the written permission from the Business Affairs Office.
-For more information on this policy, visit Student Activities.
+For more information on this policy, visit the Student & Family Engagement office (SAB first floor).